rivosinc/humility/README.md

   a halt.
 To recover from this condition, send an explicit ^C to the running GDB and continue from the resulting stop.

+- `qemu`: Attach via Qemu's GDB server, which is presumed to have the interface available on localhost:1234 (the default when specifying `-s`).
+Currently, reading registers does NOT work.

 - `usb`: Attach directly via USB to a debug probe.
 When multiple probes are plugged in via USB, a probe index must be specified as a suffix (e.g., `usb-0`, `usb-1`, etc.)  To determine which probe is which,